 Are Viral Papillomas Dangerous?

 Not really.
 They should go away on their own as the dog’s immune system matures and generates a response against the papillomavirus.
 The process of regression usually takes 1 to 2 months.
 If lesions are still there after 3 months, treatment is recommended (see below) and a biopsy may be needed to confirm that the growth really is a viral papilloma.
 Severe cases can actually interfere with chewing and swallowing but such heavy involvement is unusual.

 Sometimes oral papillomas can become infected with bacteria from the mouth.
 Antibiotics will be needed in such cases to control the pain, swelling, and bad breath.

-In most cases, treatment is unnecessary; you simply allow the papillomas to go away on their own.
-Occasionally an unfortunate dog will have a huge number of tumors, so many that consuming food becomes a problem.
-Tumors can be surgically removed or frozen off cryogenically.
+In most cases, treatment is unnecessary; they simply go away on their own.
+Occasionally an unfortunate dog will have a huge number of papillomas, so many that consuming food becomes a problem.
+Papillomas can be surgically removed or frozen off cryogenically.
 Sometimes crushing several growths seems to stimulate the host’s immune system to assist in the tumor regression process.
 In humans, anti-viral doses of interferon have been used to treat severe cases of warts and this treatment is also available for severely infected dogs though it is costly and yields inconsistent results.

 More recently, a topical medication called imiquimod has been used in both canine and human infections to help boost immune-mediated inflammation and thus facilitate destruction of the virus by the body.
 Imiquimod is being prescribed increasingly for dogs with viral papillomas.
 Skin irritation is frequently noted adjacent to the growth when imiquimod is in use, but this is generally regarded as a sign that the growth is regressing and the medication is working.